LOS INGOBERRRRRRRRRRNABLES. DE. JA. PON!!!

 - Evil Mask: While it doesn't take him over like the trope can suggest, it is something he's taken to wearing ever since his Face–Heel Turn.
 He's even gotten the rest of Los Ingobernables de Japon in on the act, as everybody (except Hiromu Takahashi) has some kind of mask.

-- Evil Mentor: Had a hand in the training of Kamaitachi, who would run with La Ola Amarilla in No Limit's absence, and has since returned to New Japan as a member of the Ingobernables.
+- Had a hand in the training of Kamaitachi, who would run with La Ola Amarilla in No Limit's absence, and has since returned to New Japan as a member of the Ingobernables.

 - Finishing Move: Pluma Blanca and Stardust Press, after returning to New Japan has added the Destino.